PriyaPatel9196/Instacart-Basket-Analysis-Python/README.md

 The project files are divided between the following folders:

   1) Project Management: Project Brief and Data Dictionary.

   2) Data: Separated into two subfolders Original Data and Prepared Data.
+These contains the original data frames and te data frames after thay have been cleaned and prepared for analysis respectively.

+  3) Scripts: The Jupyter notebooks containing the coding for the analysis.

+  4) Analysis: The Visulizations folder contains the visulizations used for developing and explaining insights.

+  5) Sent to Client: The final report presented in Excel.

+## Resources

+Note: Instacart is a real company that’s made their data available online.
+However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.